puppalasaisrikar/billionaire_birth_analysis/README.md

 ## How to Explore

-1. Open `billionaire_birth_tableau.twbx` in Tableau Desktop or Tableau Public.
+1. Open `billionaire_demographic.twbx` in Tableau Desktop or Tableau Public.
 2. Interact with filters, hover over charts, and explore hidden patterns.
 3. Use `billionaires_birth_data.xlsx` to extend the analysis or clean data further.